 On January 1, 2013, the Public Employee Pension Reform Act of 2013 (PEPRA) became effective, which made numerous changes to public pension provisions for agencies contracting with CalPERS.
 A new tier level was created for new public agency employees, which includes a different retirement benefit formula as well as different employer and member contribution rates as compared to current public agency employees.
+CalPERS issues a separate comprehensive annual financial report, copies of which may be obtained from the CalPERS webpage at www.calpers.ca.gov.

-NOTE 8: RETIREMENT PLAN - continued
+NOTE 7: RETIREMENT PLAN - continued